Meet the SteelMaster Team: William Swafford

 Bob Stansel and Tammy Marek worked with world-renowned architect Maziar Behrooz to create their multi-million dollar Quonset Hut Home home, known as the Arc House.

 The home is over 6,000 SqFt.
-The SteelMaster arch system was used for the main living area (approximately 2,000 SqFt) that included the living room, kitchen, and main entrance.
+The SteelMaster arch system was used for the main living area that included the living room, kitchen, and main entrance.

 “Incorporating our system into someone else’s design concept as well as creating an interface with the rest of the structure’s more traditional building materials can be quite challenging,” said William.